15 of 21 Results

 Diabetes is one of the most common chronic diseases in school-aged children, affecting approximately 215,000 young people in the United States, or about 1 in every 400 to 500 young people under 20 years of age.

-Preventing Teen Dating Violence & Promoting Healthy Relationships
+Preventing Teen Dating Violence, Promoting Healthy Relationships, and Domestic Violence Resources

 Legislation, resources, and guidance for schools on preventing teen dating violence and promoting healthy relationships.